Kavyapriyakp/Air-Pollution-Prediction---Environmental-Hydrology-for-Data-Science/README.md

 <div align="justify">
 Causes of air pollution in India
-, finding the most affected areas and where to deploy resources in India to combat air pollution?
+, finding the most affected areas and where to deploy resources in India to combat air pollution.
 </div>

 ## Objective